gcdengansto/inspy/README.rst

     New releases may not be backwards compatibile.
 This software is in a fluid state and undergoes rapid changes.
 Bug fix and maintanence releases will generally be  backwards compatibile updates.
 Major number releases (x.0) could potentially break backwards compatibility, but users will be notified in the changelog.

 .. warning::
-    Official support for Python 2.6 and Python 3.3 has been discontinued. inspy may continue to work with these versions, but automatic testing for these versions is no longer performed, therefore compatibility cannot be guaranteed.
+    Official support for Python 3.3 has been discontinued. inspy may continue to work with these versions, but automatic testing for these versions is no longer performed, therefore compatibility cannot be guaranteed.
 CI tests also no longer run on OSX, but no compatibility issues are expected due to the source-only nature of this package.

 **TravisCI** |mastertravis| :: **Appveyor** |masterappveyor| :: **Codecov** |coverage|